“Building a brotherhood through training for and responding to the physical needs of the overlooked”

 WHO WE ARE

-We are an organization that equips men and young men to embrace the charge of tangibly making a difference for members of our communities who are overlooked, underprivileged, or oppressed.
-Our experiences teach these men the hands on skill and character needed to meet the needs of their community.
-Our hearts desire is to develop relationships that cultivate our four core values of manhood: Learn, Act, Serve, Train.
+We are a Christian non-profit organization that equips men, of different ages and backgrounds, to embrace the charge of tangibly making a difference for members of our communities who are often overlooked.
+Our events teach men hands-on skills and character development required to meet the needs of their community.
+Our heart’s desire is to develop relationships that cultivate our four core values of manhood: Learn, Act, Serve, Train.

 WHAT WE ARE DOING

 Workshops – these give men and young men hands on training in a variety of skills.
 It could be anything from a day in the woods learning wilderness survival skills, to learning how to frame a wall and window, to how to fix a mower.
 See the workshops page for more info and upcoming events.

 Projects – these are a chance for men and young men to work together to tangibly help someone in our community that may be in a tough spot or season in life.
 Its also a chance to put what was learned at a previous workshop into practice or learn something new on the job.
 See the projects page for more info and upcoming events.

 WHAT L.A.S.T.
 STANDS FOR